zenparsing/esdown/docs/modules.md

 It is possible to create packages which can be used as both old-style and new-style modules.

-In order to expose an old-style package to ES modules, add a **main.js** file at the package root which looks something like this:
+To expose an old-style package to ES modules, add a **main.js** file at the package root which looks something like this:

 ```js